DV

 What is the difference between SPYI and VT?

-SPYI (NEOS S&P 500 High Income ETF) tracks S&P 500 Index with an options strategy, while VT (Vanguard Total World Stock ETF) tracks FTSE Global All Cap Index with an international approach.
+SPYI (NEOS S&P 500 High Income ETF) tracks S&P 500 Index with an options approach, while VT (Vanguard Total World Stock ETF) tracks FTSE Global All Cap Index with an international approach.
 They are issued by NEOS and Vanguard respectively.

 Can I hold both SPYI and VT?